 - Space 1889: Played with: modern humans are more advanced than the bronze-age Martians and the stone-age Venusians, but are much less advanced than ancient Martian civilization.

 - Traveller: Played with.
 The Third Imperium is for the most part the most advanced of all and it is controlled by humans.
 However aliens, including aliens outside the Imperium are not necessarily primitive, and some are ahead of the Imperium in certain areas.

-- Subverted with the Imperium of Man.
-Humanity is one of the more advanced races in the setting, barring the Necrons and Eldar, but they're technologically stagnant: yes, our stuff is advanced, but it's all maintained by the Adeptus Mechanicus, a strange and oppressive machine cult who act like technology is magical and look down at anyone who tries to improve or modify it.
+- This is subverted with the Imperium of Man.
+Humanity is one of the more advanced races in the setting, barring the Necrons and Eldar, but like the others, they're technologically stagnant: yes, our stuff is advanced, but it's all maintained by the Adeptus Mechanicus, a strange and oppressive machine cult who act like technology is magical and look down at anyone who tries to improve or modify it.
 And by "look down on", I mean "view as an abomination and execute for heresy".

 - The Tau are a special case.
 In the 35th millennium they were stone age hunter-gatherers and an Imperial Explorator discovered them.
-The Imperium planned to exterminate the primitive Tau and colonize their homeworld but the colonization fleet was destroyed by a warp storm.
+The Imperium planned to exterminate the primitive Tau and colonize their homeworld but the colonization fleet was destroyed by a warp storm, which protected the Tau from further interference.
 6,000 years later the Imperium is little different but the Tau have an interstellar empire and many technologies that are more advanced than Imperial tech, though they don't have teleporters and their FTL method is orders of magnitude slower.